Managing system roles

 One Identity Manager users for managing system roles

-The following users are used for managing system roles.
+The following users are used for setting up and administration of system roles.

 Table 1: Users